EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Experiments

 \subsection{Datasets}

-To evaluate exocentric-to-egocentric translation models including our \textit{EgoWorld}, we select well-annotated with 3D hand poses and depth maps, time-synchronized multi-view datasets, H2O \cite{kwon2021h2o}.
-H2O has various indoor videos with 5 cameras including egocentric view, and contains diverse scenarios such as unseen objects, actions, scenes, and subjects.
-Following \cite{luo2024put}, we split four unseen settings to evaluate generalization as follows: (1) \textbf{unseen objects}, where we train with 6 objects and test with novel 2 objects, (2) \textbf{unseen actions}, where we train with first 80\% frames and test with last 20\% frames, (3) \textbf{unseen scenes}, where we train with 4 scenes and test with novel 2 scenes, and (4) \textbf{unseen subjects}, where we train with subject 1 and test with subject 2.
-To further demonstrate the generalizability of our method, we also evaluate it on the TACO~\cite{liu2024taco} dataset.
-Since TACO provides hand-object interaction sequences involving 196 objects and 15 actions, we adopt an \textbf{unseen actions} scenario, which allows for a general and comprehensive evaluation of generalization performance.
+To evaluate exocentric-to-egocentric translation models including \textit{EgoWorld}, we select \textbf{H2O} \citep{kwon2021h2o}, which contains diverse scenarios such as unseen objects, actions, scenes, and subjects.
+Following previous work \citep{luo2024put}, we split four unseen settings to evaluate generalization as follows: (1) \textbf{unseen objects}, where we train with six objects and test with novel two objects, (2) \textbf{unseen actions}, where we train with first 80\% frames and test with last 20\% frames, (3) \textbf{unseen scenes}, where we train with four scenes and test with novel two scenes, and (4) \textbf{unseen subjects}, where we train with one subject and test with novel one subject.
+To further demonstrate the generalizability of our method, we also evaluate it on \textbf{TACO} \citep{liu2024taco}, \textbf{Assembly101} \citep{sener2022assembly101}, and \textbf{Ego-Exo4D} \citep{grauman2024ego} datasets.
+Since they provide hand-object interaction sequences involving 15, 1,380, and 689 actions respectively, we adopt them as \textbf{unseen actions} scenario, which allows for a general and comprehensive evaluation of generalization performance.